 RELATED: If you love pumpkins, you’ll definitely want to try this 3D paper pumpkin project.
 It’s fun and easy and it’s actually quite pretty!

 *Canning lids and bands can be purchased separately from mason jars.
 Depending on the size (wide mouth or regular) they will cost you less $10 for a box of 12.
-If you are familiar with canning you already know this because a lid can only be used once when canning food, but jars can be used over and over.
+If you are familiar with canning you already know this because a lid can only be used once when canning food, but jars and bands can be used over and over.
+We suggest using your rusty or dented bands!

 How to make mason jar lid pumpkins: